Wintellect/MSLearn/Introduction to Git/includes/07-collaborate-using-a-shared-repo.md

 Initialized empty Git repository in /home/steve/sandbox/Cats.git/
 ```

-(The convention for bare repositories is to give them a name ending with
-`.git` to distinguish them from working trees.)
+(The convention is to give bare repositories a name ending with `.git` to distinguish them from working trees.)

 Now you have to get the contents of _your_ repo into the new one.
-You set up
-an `origin` remote and push to it.
+You set up an `origin` remote and push to it.

 ```
 $ cd ~/sandbox/Cats